 None of them have real origins.
 They’ve just been around and they don't die because they’re powered by the power primordial.

 There are several Elders and not all of them have been introduced.
 What you really need to know is 1) that they’ve been around for billions of years, 2) they’re very hard to kill and 3) they’re not beyond resurrection.

 Another reason why I feel I must talk about them is since the Marvel Universe has become so popular, I know dozens of my friends will ask me who some of these guys are when they pop up in the next movie.
 We’ve seen one of them already in The Guardians of the Galaxy, Taneleer Tivan – The Collector.
-And, from what I understand, Jeff Goldblum has been signed to play the Grandmaster in Thor: Ragnarok due out in 2017.
+Jeff Goldblum was also cast as the Grandmaster in Thor: Ragnarok.